n8n-io/n8n-docs/docs/hosting/authentication/user-management-self-hosted.md

 This document describes how to configure your n8n instance to support user management, and the steps to start inviting users.

-Refer to [User management](/user-management/) for more information about usage, including:
+Refer to the main [User management](/user-management/) guide for more information about usage, including:

 * [Managing users](/user-management/manage-users/)
 * [Skipping or disabling user management](/user-management/skip-disable/)